AstraZeneca/jazzy/docs/cookbook.rst

 Feedback and Contributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Jazzy is an open project in every shape and form, thus feedback on how to improve its documentation or functionalities is always welcome.
-If you want to include new examples or review the existing ones, you can either push them directly in the .rst files used to build the documentation or submit a request to eike.caldeweyher@astrazeneca.com or gianmarco.ghiandoni@astrazeneca.com.
+If you want to include new examples or review the existing ones, please refer to the `Contributor Guide`_. or submit a request to eike.caldeweyher@astrazeneca.com or gianmarco.ghiandoni@astrazeneca.com.

 Examples
 --------